When is surgical repair of a congenital heart defect advisable?

 There are many different kinds of congenital heart defects—that is, abnormalities in the heart's structure present since birth.
 They vary significantly in their frequency and complexity, as well as in when symptoms first occur and how severe the symptoms are.

 Very serious congenital heart defects must be treated in infancy, but some defects don't become a problem until many years later; or sometimes, a repair made in infancy requires re-repair in adulthood.
-Dartmouth-Hitchcock (D-H) offers adult re-repair of congenital defects that were operated on in infancy or childhood, as well as repair of congenital defects that don't become evident until adulthood.
+We offer adult re-repair of congenital defects that were operated on in infancy or childhood, as well as repair of congenital defects that don't become evident until adulthood.

 Your surgeon will evaluate the specifics of your situation and help you weigh the risks of surgery against the risks of managing the disorder with medication and other nonsurgical treatments.
 The advisability of surgical repair is highly variable and dependent entirely on the circumstances of each individual situation.
 However, an untreated congenital defect that has begun to cause symptoms may often lead to congestive heart failure.

-Should you and your surgeon decide the time is right for surgery, keep in mind that Dartmouth-Hitchcock (D-H) offers exceptional expertise in the surgical repair of congenital heart defects, as one of the surgeons on the team is fully trained in the repair of adult congenital heart defects and has more than 20 years of experience in performing such repairs.
+Should you and your surgeon decide the time is right for surgery, keep in mind that we offer exceptional expertise in the surgical repair of congenital heart defects, as one of the surgeons on the team is fully trained in the repair of adult congenital heart defects and has more than 20 years of experience in performing such repairs.